David J. Eggebeen

 Associate Professor of Human Development and Family Studies, and Sociology

-304B Health & Human Development East
+207 Health and Human Development Building

 The Pennsylvania State University